JL-Benoit/SQL_Project_Data_Job_Analysis/README.md

     salary_year_avg DESC;
 ```
 The results are clear!\
- The highest-paying remote skills (accessible from anywhere, including France) are:
+ The highest paying remote skills (accessible from anywhere, including France) are:
 1. **SQL** (appears 12 times)
 2. **Python** (appears 11 times)
 3. **Tableau** (appears 8 times)
 4. **R** (appears 5 times)
 5. **Excel** (appears 3 times)

-And so it would seem focusing on these skills would be the best strategy to land the highest paying data analyst jobs!
+And so it would seem that focusing on these skills would be the best strategy to land the highest paying data analyst jobs!
 </br>

-### 3. What are the most in-demand skills for data analysts?
+### 3. What are the most in demand skills for data analysts?

 This next query helped identify the skills **most frequently requested** in job postings, highlighting the skills or tools most sought after by employers.